azaa1/k8s-pod-replicaset-deployment/README.md

 *service.yml* file: Creates a *Service* called 'apache-service', type is LoadBalancer.

--the selector section selects the pods with label 'apache-pod'.
+-the selector section selects the pods with label 'app=apache-pod'.

 -under ports, it listens to port 8080, and forwards the traffic to port 80 of the *pods*.